home-assistant/home-assistant.io/source/_components/binary_sensor.flic.markdown

 ha_release: 0.35
 ---

-The `flic` platform allows you to connect with multiple [flic](https://flic.io) smart buttons.
+The `flic` platform allows you to receive click events from [flic](https://flic.io) smart buttons.

-The platform does not directly interact with the buttons, but communicates with the flic service that manages the buttons.
+The platform does not directly interact with the buttons, *but communicates with a flic service* that manages the buttons.
 The service can run on the same instance as Home Assistant or any other reachable machine.

+#### {% linkable_title Service setup %}

+If you are using Hass.io, you can run the service locally by [installing](https://www.home-assistant.io/hassio/installing_third_party_addons/) the flicd add-on from [pschmitt's repository](https://github.com/pschmitt/hassio-addons).
+On a Hass.io installation that's not yet based on HassOS, you also need to install the [bluetooth add-on](/addons/bluetooth_bcm43xx/).

-For setup instructions visit the GitHub repository of the service for [Linux](https://github.com/50ButtonsEach/fliclib-linux-hci), [OS X](https://github.com/50ButtonsEach/flic-service-osx) or [Windows](https://github.com/50ButtonsEach/fliclib-windows).
+For instructions on how to install the service manually, visit the GitHub repository of the service for [Linux](https://github.com/50ButtonsEach/fliclib-linux-hci), [OS X](https://github.com/50ButtonsEach/flic-service-osx) or [Windows](https://github.com/50ButtonsEach/fliclib-windows).

+#### {% linkable_title Configuration %}

 To use your flic buttons in your installation, add the following to your `configuration.yaml` file: